 The vulnerability as specified in ISO/IEC 24772-1:2024 6.59 applies to Java.

 Java will throw an exception if a thread cannot be created.
-For example, the Java.lang.OutOfMemoryError exception occurs when the system lacks the resources to create a new thread.
+For example, the java.lang.OutOfMemoryError exception occurs when the system lacks the resources to create a new thread.
 A try/catch block can be used to ensure that if an OutOfMemoryError is encountered, then threads can be gracefully shut down and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

-A thread that has visibility to another thread object t can test t.isAlive() to determine if the thread has been created and has not terminated yet.
+A thread that has visibility to another thread object t1 can test t1.isAlive() to determine if the thread has been started and has not terminated yet.

 Java provides a ThreadGroup class that contains a mechanism for multiple threads to be treated as one object rather than as individual objects (note that adding a thread to a group is a one-at-a-time activity).
 Thus, a single method call can be used to interrupt, suspend, or resume all of the threads within a group.
-However, many of these methods have been deprecated, flawed, or are insecure and thus it is recommended that these deprecated methods be avoided.
+However, many of these methods have been deprecated, are flawed, or are insecure and it is recommended that these deprecated methods be avoided.

 Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
 The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
 It allows the developer to create tasks and allows the framework to decide how, when, and where to execute the task on a thread.
 Effectively, executors execute potentially concurrent code but use the resources of underlying concurrency agents (such as threads) to perform the calculations.
 The underlying concurrency agents are not discarded but are reused for other executor computations.
 This means the user is not concerned with thread creation or termination, although issues related to shared data and synchronization still apply.